3 min read

 We have made something beautiful, ugly.

-And, in doing so, ultimately, we have robbed ourselves of the harmony in the acceptance of the natural order of things.
+And, in doing so, ultimately, we've robbed ourselves of harmony in the acceptance of the natural order of things.

-If we don't have the courage to face the mystery of death unguarded, how can we even begin to face life?
+If we don't dare to face the mystery of death unguarded, how can we even begin to face life?
 How can we live authentically when we ignore and despise half of the deal here?

 What can be more of a healing tonic for our petty worries and self-absorbed trivialities than the inevitable cessation of experience?